 The public has been involved in this watershed planning process since the first organizational meeting of the steering committee.
 Additionally, the public was invited to participate in water quality monitoring training sessions conducted by Adopt-A-Stream personnel.
 During monitoring events, interviews were conducted with landowners who were inquisitive about the monitoring activities.
-Specific presentations have been made to the local Soil and Water Conservation District Board and to the Rotary club.
-As the plan is being implemented, additional outreach efforts will be conducted to both explain the findings and encourage more public involvement.
-Specific outreach partners will include USDA-NRCS, Central Georgia Soil and Water Conservation District, Georgia Forestry Commission, Bleckley County Young Farmers, Georgia Soil and Water Conservation Commission and the Bleckley County Sole Commissioner.
+Specific presentations have been made to the local Soil and Water Conservation District Board, the Rotary club and the Altamaha Regional Water Council and the Pine Country RC&D Council.
+As the plan is implemented, additional outreach efforts will be conducted to both explain the findings and encourage involvement.
+Specific outreach partners will include USDA-NRCS, Altamaha Soil and Water Conservation District, Georgia Forestry Commission, Telfair County Young Farmers, Telfair County Farm Bureau, Georgia Soil and Water Conservation Commission and the Telfair County Commission.

-During the implementation phase, additional efforts will be undertaken to share the plan findings and future milestones.
+Additional efforts will be undertaken to share the plan findings and future milestones.
 Groups that will respond to this information will include the local Soil and Water Conservation District, the local county commission, Extension Service, Young Farmers, Farm Bureau, FFA, NRCS and others.
 The general public will be made aware of the process and plans through meetings with civic organizations such as Rotary, Lions, and Exchange clubs.